Dark Mode Light Mode

 “I am a worm and not a man, scorned by everyone, despised by the people.”

-Not because He had to.
-But because He chose to.
+Not because He had to, but because He chose to.

 Footnotes